 A decade later, smartphones have completely changed our lives.
 It’s impossible to imagine a world without handheld gadgets.
 While it seems quite ordinary today, one cannot help but be indebted to the weight of the past.

 Giants like Google, Apple, and Samsung rule the world of mobile phones and tech.
-But, if it was not for the constant innovation and singular vision of companies like Motorola and Nokia, these giants would not have an opportunity to capitalize on the gains of their predecessors.
+But, if it was not for the constant innovation and singular vision of companies like Motorola and Nokia, these giants would not have had an opportunity to capitalize on the gains of their predecessors.